naveendwgn/Shuffle/README.md

 # Shuffle

-Shuffle is a web-app which creates realistic images and art from complex text prompts for a wide range of concepts expressible in natural language
+The ongoing Implementation of Shuffle which is a web-app which creates realistic images and art from complex text prompts for a wide range of concepts expressible in natural language

 ## Technologies